Red Bridge

 In the 20th century, Allamakee County saw some challenges, including the Great Depression and the decline of the agricultural industry.
 However, the county managed to adapt and diversify its economy, with an increased focus on tourism and outdoor recreation due to its scenic natural beauty.
 Today, Allamakee County attracts visitors with its picturesque landscapes, historic sites, and vibrant communities that celebrate the region's rich history and culture.

-This timeline provides a condensed summary of the historical journey of Allamakee County, Iowa.
+This timeline provides a concise overview of the key events in the history of Allamakee County, Iowa.

 • 1837 - Allamakee County is established.